jdmonin/JSettlers2/doc/Readme.developer.md

 which is developed with the main code but shouldn't be part of the built jars or test packages.

-Communication is described in soc.message.SOCMessage.
+Communication is described in the "Network Communication" section and `soc.message.SOCMessage` javadocs.
 Robots talk with the server like normal human clients.
 Most robot messages are per-game; instead of being handled in SOCRobotClient, these are handled in a loop in SOCRobotBrain.run().